 - Accommodates differential building movement

-- Generates high tensile strength with mortar and HeliBond grout
+- Generates high tensile strength with mortar (new build only) or HeliBond grout

 - Extremely economical compared with alternative methods